September 12, 2023 10 min read

 Join fellow travelers at the Mid-Atlantic Overland Festival held every August in Central PA about an hour west of Millheim.

-Michael Hermann has been exploring Bald Eagle State Forest for over 30 years, long before he drew the first Purple Lizard map.
+Michael Hermann has been exploring Bald Eagle State Forest since the 1980s, long before he drew the first Purple Lizard map.